nchenderson/elements-nonpar-stat/docs/04-multistat.md

 ---

-* Notice that it applying the square root transformation or not does not affect the value of the Kruskal-Wallis statistic or the Kruskal-Wallis p-value.
+* Notice that applying the square root transformation does not affect the value of the Kruskal-Wallis statistic or the Kruskal-Wallis p-value.